-Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding 568,711,842
+Number of Shares of Common Stock

 Yuchengo-led PetroEnergy Resources Corporation's (PERC) consolidated net income as of September 30, 2022 improved by 24% to P677MM from P544MM over the same period last year.

 The bulk of PERC's revenues is derived from electricity sales of its RE operating units under holding firm PetroGreen Energy Corporation (PGEC).
 These include the 32MW Maibarara Geothermal Project of Maibarara Geothermal, Inc., the 70MW Tarlac Solar Project of PetroSolar Corporation, and the 36MW Nabas-1 Wind Project of PetroWind Energy Inc. Oil revenues from its minority stake in the Etame oil concession in offshore Gabon, West Africa provide the balance of steady earnings for the company.